 About Matt Simplified

-Hi, I’m Matt Walter.
+Hi, I’m Matthew James Oxlade.
 You might have seen my photography work published in TIME, Washington Post, VICE or somewhere else.
-Or you might listen to bands I photograph, like Violent Soho, Clowns or Dune Rats.
+Or you might listen to bands I do music photography for under the name Matt Walter Photo, like Violent Soho, Clowns or Dune Rats.
 Check out this photo I took of Cat Stevens (yeah, the guy who wrote Matthew and Son).